 Thanks to Prospero, small businesses in Zambia now have a lifeline.
-The entity has set aside £1 million to provide emergency relief funding to qualifying SMEs who have experienced hardship under the current Covid-pandemic and associated health restrictions.
+The entity has set aside £1 million to provide concessional funding to qualifying SMEs who have experienced hardship under the current Covid-19 pandemic and other economic headwinds.
 The five-year facility will support businesses with a combination of capital, and grant-funded Technical Assistance, to help them navigate the crisis.

-Business Partners International Zambia Limited, which has been actively supporting and funding SMEs in Zambia since 2014, has been selected as Investment Advisor for the Debt Relief Facility on behalf of Prospero Zambia.
+Business Partners International Zambia Limited, which has been actively supporting and funding SMEs in Zambia since 2014, has been selected as Investment Advisor for the Prospero Debt Facility on behalf of Prospero Zambia.

 BPI Zambia’s Country Manager Alison Lungu says that since the pandemic was first reported in Zambia, there has been a general decline in economic activities in the country.
 He says the effects of the lost months during the lockdown and the resulting recession are evident in the sheer increase in the number of enquires and applications that BPI has been receiving for short-term bridging finance and working capital.
 “This relief funding is timely as it will assist Zambia SMEs to cope with the impact of the Covid-19 pandemic on the larger economy, with a particular focus on saving and maintaining jobs” says Mr. Lungu.